Marked Men: Rule + Shaw

 Marked Men: Rule + Shaw (also known simply as Marked Men) is a 2025 American romantic drama film directed by Nick Cassavetes and written by Sharon Soboil.
 It is an adaptation of Jay Crownover's 2012 novel Rule, part of the Marked Men series.
 The film stars Chase Stokes as Rule Archer, a rebellious tattoo artist, and Sydney Taylor as Shaw Landon, a pre-med student from an affluent family.
 The supporting cast includes Alexander Ludwig, Ella Balinska, and Natalie Alyn Lind.
-The film had a limited theatrical release on January 22, 2025.